SalesforceSFDC/Apex/APEX.md

  </apex:pageBlock>
 </apex:page>
 ```
+Data bindings and Action bindings are the most common and they will be used in every Visualforce page.
+There are three types of bindings used in Salesforce:
+* Data bindings, which refer to the data set in the controller
+* Action bindings, which refer to action methods in the controller
+* Component bindings, which refer to other Visualforce components.

 ##
 WhoID refers to people.
 Typically: contacts or leads.
 Example: LeadID, ContactID

 WhatID refers to objects.
 Example: AccountID, OpportunityID

+You can get the ID’s of all the currently logged in users by using this global function: UserInfo.getUserId().
 ## Sharing Rules
 Sharing rules are written to give edit access (public read and write) or public read only access to certain individuals in Salesforce org.
 Sharing rules are used to extend sharing access to users in public groups or roles.
 We cannot use sharing rules to restrict data access.
 It is only used for allowing greater access to records.
 ## Email templates